-At the end of this free masterclass, you will have cleared mental blocks (both conscious and subconscious) and be able to FEEL the changes.
-You’ll finally be free of the weight that’s holding you down, and holding you back.’
+This free masterclass could help you clear mental blocks (both conscious and subconscious) so you can FEEL the changes; helping you be free from the weight that’s holding you down and holding you back.’

 You can experience the power of this approach for yourself absolutely FREE right now...